mastersign/mysql-batch/README.md

 # MySQL Batch

-> Run a number of SQL scripts on a MySQL server.
+> Run multiple SQL scripts against a MySQL server.

 ## Usage
 Prepare a directory with SQL scripts, named according to the scheme `<no>_<name>.sql`.